 Taralli dolci are traditionally shaped into rings.
 You can use different shapes if you wish, but rings look nice and are easy to do.

 To make the rings, scoop out a ~walnut sized piece of dough (or, if you don’t like estimating, use a #40 cookie scoop).
-Then roll out the dough into a 4-5 inch rope and bring it around into a circle.
-Pinch the dough together and you have a ring.
+Then roll it out into a 4-5 inch rope and bring it around into a circle.
+Pinch the ends together and you have a ring.

 Once your cookies are baked and cooled, it’s time to frost them with pretty colors!